hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 ```

 ### Image initialisation
-If you wish to run certain initialisation commands, during runtime, in your image before it gets used by TFE then you can create a script in `/usr/local/bin/init_custom_worker.sh`.
-The only requirement is for the script to be executable.
-This script, and all commands invoked by it, will be executed right before TFE runs `terraform init`.
+To run initialization commands in your image during runtime, create a script at `/usr/local/bin/init_custom_worker.sh` and make it executable.
+This script, and all commands it invokes, will be executed before TFE runs `terraform init`.

+The name, location, and permissions of the script are not customizable.

 ## Operational Mode Decision